-Ongoing research indicates that many children with ASD suffer from one or more of a range of dietary/digestive problems which can affect the brain, behaviour and mood.
+Ongoing research indicates that many children with ASD suffer from one or more of a range of dietary/digestive problems which can affect the brain, behavior and mood.

 The most common of these problems are:

 - Food intolerances especially to casein (milk) and/or gluten (wheat).
-The effects are generally behavioural. - Allergies to particular foods (e.g. chocolate, oranges etc.) which can cause hyperactivity or disruptive behaviour often within one or two hours of eating. - Various other eating problems e.g. craves particular foods; eats non edible substances; has an excessive thirst.
+The effects are generally Behavioural. - Allergies to particular foods (e.g. chocolate, oranges etc.) which can cause hyperactivity or disruptive behavior - often within one or two hours of eating. - Various other eating problems e.g. craves particular foods; eats non edible substances; has an excessive thirst. - Reactive hypoglycemia (Low Blood Sugar Levels) This is generally associated with a high intake of sugar and/or junk foods and leads to a drop in blood sugar levels and a rise in adrenaline.